DelaneyDesign Home Page

 After your new site is live and available to the world we’ll continue to make any “tweaks” that we may discover are needed.
 Most likely these tweaks will be in the form of minor copy changes.

-Ongoing maintenance is another consideration.
 Delaney Design will typically continue to work with you whenever your site needs updates or modifications.
-Alternately, some clients may decide they want to make their own updates.
-If this is the case, then Delaney Design can also provide you with one-on-one tutoring on how to make changes to your own site.
+If you would prefer to make your own content updates, the use of Adobe Contribute is recommended.
+Delaney Design can also provide you with one-on-one tutoring on how to install, configure, and utilize Adobe Contribute.

 Summary

-If you have any questions about this process or anything that is discussed here, please don’t hesitate to contact Delaney Design.
+If you have any questions about the web design process or anything that is discussed here, please don’t hesitate to contact Delaney Design.